This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Reporter Genes”.

 d) Yeast host

 Explanation: Screening is often carried out for a sequence that interacts with a protein for which already a clone is present.
-This type of screening is often carried out in yeast host.
+This type of screening is often carried out in a yeast host.

 7. In two hybrid screening system, the activator binds through _______ domain to a sequence upstream of the gene under its control, and ________ domain stimulates transcription.